ShopFiberOptic Blog

 Compare FTTH, FTTN, FTTC, FTTB, and FTTP fiber-to-the-X access architectures.
 Where the fiber terminates, performance trade-offs, and what each means for installers.

-When to replace fusion splicer electrodes, how to swap them safely, and how to run an arc calibration after — full procedure with troubleshooting tips.
+When to replace fusion splicer electrodes, how to recognize wear, the step-by-step replacement procedure, and how to run an arc calibration on a fresh set of electrodes.

 How to Build a Fiber Cleaning Kit for Field Techs